 - Holly Energy Partners (HEP), a midstream entity

 Nevertheless, HollyFrontier should be viewed largely as a refiner.
-The refining segment generated 78% of the total operating income in Q1 and is likely to raise this proportion even further in the upcoming quarters.
+The refining segment generates ~90% of the total operating income of the company.

 Source: Investor Presentation

-Overall, HollyFrontier is likely to offer a 1.3% average annual return over the next five years thanks to 7.5% EPS growth and its 1.6% dividend, which will be partly offset by a 7.8% annualized P/E contraction.
-In other words, too much future growth has already been priced in the stock.
+Overall, the stock is likely to offer just a 1.6% average annual return over the next five years, as the 1% expected EPS growth and the 4% dividend yield will be partially offset by P/E contraction.

-In the comparison of the four major refiners, the dividend yield did not differentiate them significantly.
-The outlier was HollyFrontier, which offered by far the lowest yield (1.6%) while the other three companies had negligible differences.
-Moreover, HollyFrontier has vastly outperformed its peers, as it has more than tripled in the last 12 months.
-Consequently, its valuation is the richest compared to its historical norm and hence it is the stock with the greatest expected P/E contraction and hence the lowest expected 5-year return.
+In the comparison of three of the major refiners, the dividend yield did not differentiate them significantly.
+The outlier was HollyFrontier, which suspended its dividend this year.
+Meanwhile, MPC has the lowest projected total return of the group, as it is the stock with the greatest expected P/E contraction (signaling it is the most overvalued).

-On the contrary, Phillips 66 seems to have the most reasonable valuation right now compared to its historical average.
-As a result, its expected P/E contraction is the lowest in its group and hence the stock is likely to offer the highest 5-year return.
+On the contrary, Phillips 66 seems to have the most attractive mix of valuation, growth prospects, and dividend yield.
+As a result, PSX is the stock likely to offer the highest 5-year return.
 Investors should also note that it is the only refiner that is highly diversified and can keep thriving even in a downturn of the refining margins.